isomerpages/moe-whitesandspri/_white-sands-family/Fathers @ WSPS.md

 **4)** **2022 Intertidal Walk**<br>
 Fathers and children were provided with the opportunity to walk along the banks of Pasir Ris Park Beach and receive a first-hand experience with areas on the beach which are usually covered by water!
 This was a wonderful father-child bonding activity of which a guided tour was included to obtain a better understanding of the flora and fauna, as well as the different types of wildlife in the environment.

+**5)** **2021 December Holiday Program**<br>
+Fathers and their children were invited to a tour of the Pasir Ris Sports Centre’s operations!
+Participants witnessed first-hand the daily operations of the Sport Centre and had a chance to try their hand at some CPR and how to test the swimming pool’s water.